rhysbrown/Webdesign-Hexagon-Portfolio/README.md

-Webdesign-Hexagon-Portfolio
+Webdesign Hexagon Portfolio
 ===========================

 Create CSS3 Hexagons with greyscale to colour portfolio logo hover.
-Used on the webdesign portfolio of http://creatur.no
+Used on the homepage of Creatur webdesign at http://creatur.no/webdesign